-Summer is right around the corner, which means it’s time for cool, refreshing, sweet things.
-There’s nothing more summery than ice cream, so if you enjoy a little nip of coffee late in the day, this Italian coffee dessert is just the ticket.
+If you are beginning to stockpile espresso beans from your coffee subscription service, this Italian dessert coffee drink is a perfect way to repurpose those dark, rich pulls of roasty goodness.
 Put a scoop of vanilla ice cream or gelato in a cup, and then pour a shot of hot, just-made espresso over it.
 If you don’t have an espresso maker at home, an alternate (and cheaper) option is to invest in a classic stovetop Moka Pot, which makes lovely at-home espresso.
-Simple and delectable, this is sure to be a hit on long summer afternoons on our stoops, porches, or fire escapes.
+Simple and delectable, this is sure to be a hit next to a roaring fire.

 Also known as “espresso con panna” and café Vienne in the United States, this fun little recipe (that is popular in cafes all over Europe and therefore goes by many different names) is the perfect little pick-me-up in the morning or afternoon.
 Essentially, it’s just a single or double shot of espresso with a hearty dollop of whipped cream on top.
 To make it at home, use exceptionally good coffee and prepare the espresso according to the instructions of whatever kind of coffee machine you have (once again, a tiny espresso Moka Pot is a great investment for espresso lovers who are pining for a real cuppa right now) and then top it with a giant spoonful of whipped cream (store-bought is fine but you can always make your own at home).
 The caffeine and sugar will kick you into gear in no time.